gl-inet/docs3.x/docs/troubleshooting/cannot_access_web_admin_panel.md

 1. Make sure you are using Chrome/Edge/Safari, then try to access your IP address again.
 2. In order to avoid problems caused by the browser cache and extension, please open the incognito window.
 Then try to access the IP address of router again.
+3. If you are using a VPN, please turn off then try again.
-3. If step 2 failed, try [Reset](../reset) to back to factory default.
+4. If above steps failed, try [Reset](../reset) to back to factory default.
-4. If the reset doesn't work, you can try [Debrick via uboot](../debrick).
+5. If the reset doesn't work, you can try [Debrick via uboot](../debrick).